 - Motor symptoms – spinal cord symptoms like muscle cramping to spasticity

 - Autonomic symptoms – involuntary bladder and bowel function, sexual dysfunction

 - Cerebellar symptoms – charcot triad of dysarthria, nystagmus, and intention tremor

 - Optic neuritis

 - Trigeminal neuralgia – bilateral facial weakness

 - Facial myokymia (irregular twitching of the facial muscles)

 - Eye symptoms – diplopia on lateral gaze

 - Fatigue and dizziness

-- Pain – pain is the main symptom that may occur in 30–50% of patients at some point in their diseases.
+- Pain – pain is a main symptom that may occur in 30–50% of patients at some point in their diseases.